Condor Ferries

 The 'girlfriend getaway' market brings in over $200 million a year.

-Over 50%of women said they were interested in traveling with a group, either mixed or women-only.
+Over 50% of women said they were interested in traveling with a group, either mixed or women-only.

 Female travel companions range from bachelorette parties, trips with female relatives or even a big group getaway with their female friends.
-Women enjoy travelling with friends as seeing the world is often more fun with others as it is a chance for them to enjoy common interests together.
-It is also understood that safety comes in numbers when travelling, especially when visiting somewhere known to have a higher crime rate.
+Women enjoy traveling with friends as seeing the world is often more fun with others as it is a chance for them to enjoy common interests together.
+It is also understood that safety comes in numbers when traveling, especially when visiting somewhere known to have a higher crime rate.

 FEMALE TRAVEL SPENDING STATISTICS